 Now here’s the good news!

-This is no surprise when you realize how we are all bombarded every single day with advertisments for just the sort of carb filled foods that cause this problem.
+This is no surprise.
+We are all bombarded every single day with advertisments for just the sort of carb filled foods that cause this problem.

-Too many carbohydrates are not your friends, they should be rationed, as in the keto diet.
+Too many carbohydrates are not good for your weight or your health.
+They aren’t even essential for health.
+They should be rationed, as in the keto diet.

 Protein is your friend, and fats are your best friends!